openeuropa/bootstrap-component-library/docs/developing.md

-Being the library used in drupal websites, to facilitate the usage of the templates provided, the drupal `Attribute` object is used, this way the attributes defined by the templates can be easily combined with the ones coming from the drupal application level.
+Being the library used in drupal websites, to facilitate the usage of the templates provided, the drupal `Attribute` object is used, this way the attributes defined by the templates can be easily combined with the ones coming from the drupal application.

 #### Compositions

 Compositions are stored in `src/compositions`.
-Compositions are examples provided by the library of more complex layouts, they might only contain an html markup to be used as the model to be reproduced by the application using it.
+These are examples provided by the library of more complex layouts, they might indeed only contain an html markup to be used as the model to be reproduced in the application using it.
 Being part of the library, though, they can be written in `twig` if that is convenient for the developer, in any case it is not foreseen the usage of those twig templates in the drupal application and it is not needed to release them as